Fergana-Labs/claude_agent_desktop/README.md

 ## System Requirements

-### For End Users (Pre-built Package)

-If you're downloading a pre-built package from the [Releases](https://github.com/samzliu/claude_code_wrapper/releases) page, you only need:
-- **Anthropic API Key**: You can grab one at [console.anthropic.com](https://console.anthropic.com/)

-No build tools or development dependencies required!

 ### For Developers (Building from Source)

-If you're building from source, you need:
 - **Node.js**: Version 18 or higher
 - **npm**: Version 8 or higher
 - **Anthropic API Key**: You can grab one at [console.anthropic.com](https://console.anthropic.com/)